 Gold Fish (you can also substitute Annie’s Cheddar Bunnies, Cheetos, orange jelly beans, cheese puffs, mini carrots, or any other orange food)

-Fill the bag with Gold Fish or the treat you have chosen.
+Fill the cone bag with Gold Fish or another treat you have chosen.
 Leave about 2-3 inches at the top to be able to twist the bag and add the topper.
-These are large bags that were originally to be used as hot cocoa treat containers so they hold a lot of contents.
+These are large bags that I was originally going to use as hot cocoa treat containers so they hold a lot of contents.
+Pick the bag for the size of carrot you want to make.

-Then gather them together, fold them in half, and twist the center together.
-Be careful not to tear the paper grass.
+Gather the grass pieces together, fold them in half, and twist the center together.
+Be careful not to tear the paper grass, although it’s pretty durable.

 Isn’t this a fun alternative to a candy treat?
-They are always a hit!
+They are always a hit at our house.
+And they make sweet little gifts too.